 One day we were planning to go on a Darwin Harbour cruise.
 We decided the best time would be to go on a sunset cruise which we assumed should be spectacular.
-I don’t know what causes such beautiful sunset colors in Darwin.
+I don’t know what causes such beautiful sunset colours in Darwin.
 Possibly the angle of the sun, as we are already very close to the equator.
-I can add that it was a wonderful warm evening, no wind and we also enjoyed a free glass of champagne.
+I can add that it was a wonderful warm evening, with no wind and we also enjoyed a free glass of champagne.
 This was a simple recipe for great memories.

 Returning to the port, we saw the city skyline at night, which also made a great impression on us…

 I think it was the best day so far in our trip and Darwin Harbour Sunset Cruise will be our favourite among the best attractions in Darwin (not counting Mindil Market)

 After today, I’m ready to move to Darwin.

 Darwin enchanting charm

 It is already the 7th day in Darwin.
 We are getting a little lazy with this weather and tropical approach to life.
 We should start preparing to hit the road again, but Darwin is so captivating that we decided to stay there a little bit longer.

 There were still more attractions in Darwin we wanted to see.
 Funny thing is that some bloggers say that Darwin is boring and there is nothing to do, we are proving them wrong.
 We are just listing our 11 best attractions in Darwin but more is coming …

 Mindil Market – my awesome new canvas hat

 Today we visited the surrounding parks scattered on the outskirts of the city.
 In the evening we went back to the Mindil Market.
 I promised myself that I would buy a handcrafted hat from the used track canvas of those huge road trains.
 I had a lot of fun choosing a hat because every single one is different and unique.